 In December 2019, Canonical published a support roadmap for the latest Raspberry Pi 4 single-board computer on their Ubuntu Server operating system and pledged to fully support Ubuntu on all Raspberry Pi boards.

-I find it that the refreshed page makes it a lot easier to download the latest Ubuntu releases for your Raspberry Pi board.
+I find it that the refreshed page makes it a lot easier to download the latest Ubuntu releases for your board.
 Both 32-bit and 64-bit images are present at a glance and a single click away from transforming the tiny computer into a powerful web server.

-Clicking on the buttons will immediately download the selected Ubuntu image for your Raspberry Pi board.
+Clicking on the buttons will immediately download the selected Ubuntu image for your board.
 On the download page, you will also find details about the prerequisites and how to flash Ubuntu onto your microSD card, as well as how to boot and log into the Ubuntu Server once installed.